Submitting an Abstract/Proposal

 - The purpose of this experiment is to determine how variations in dopamine levels present in the human brain may or may not potentially make an individual vulnerable to certain addictions, more specifically, media addictions.
 Addiction to social media is the number one form of addiction plaguing America today.
 Dopamine is a neurotransmitter present in many organisms, and it is produced by the brain.
 Dopamine is similar to all neurotransmitters and it serves many purposes; it is linked with the brain’s system of motivation and reward.
 Our study will be based on researching dopamine excretion in reference to alleles that control such levels of excretion.
 As a follow up, we will determine whether or not the stimulus will express symptoms of addiction.
 Addiction should alter allele expression and increase levels of dopamine production.
 We found this particular topic appealing due to the various notable addictions that individuals unfortunately experience.

-- How A Team of MSU Students Created A Sports Ticket Sales Strategy in 24 Hours: What We Learned from Taking Part in the Sports Marketing Association National Case Study
+- How A Team of Montclair State University Students Created A Sports Ticket Sales Strategy in 24 Hours: What We Learned from Taking Part in the Sports Marketing Association National Case Study

 - Super Bowl Ad Effectiveness